flavorjones/git-rake/README.markdown

 Let's say I want to copy the current branch, `master`, to a new branch, `working`.

-        $ rake git:for_each CMD='git checkout -b working master'
+        $ rake git:for_each DO='git checkout -b working master'

 If the command fails for any submodules, the rake task will terminate immediately.